 The Vienna International Airport is around 20 km south-east of Vienna and well-connected with public transport with the Vienna city center.
 In at most 30 min using either public train or public bus one is in the heart of Vienna, and thus next to TU Wien, the venue of ER 2020.

 - Vienna International Airport (VIE)

-Vienna Airport (VIE) is located 20 km south-east of the city center and is served by all major airlines.
+Vienna Airport (VIE) is served by all major airlines.
 Travel time to downtown Vienna is between 15 and 30 minutes.
 For flight information, an airport map, as well as information of transportation into the city center visit the airport’s website.